 - In the third and fourth box, enter the filter conditions, such as 80, 100.

-3. Click the Format button, in the Format Cells dialog box, set the background color under Fill tab.
+3. Then, click Format button, in the Format Cells dialog box, set the background or font color as this:

-4. Click OK > OK to close the dialogs.
-Then the specific cells with value between 80 and 100 are filled with the new background color in the selection.
+4. After select the background or font color, click OK > OK to close the dialogs, and now, the specific cells with value between 80 and 100 are changed to the certain the background or font color in the selection.
 See screenshot:

 Note: The Conditional Formatting is a dynamic feature, the cell color will be changed as the data changes.